fenago/data-science/lab_guides/Lab_14.md

 4. Split the dataset into train and test sets.

 5. Fit a logistic regression model on the new dataset and note the time it takes to fit the model.
-Note the color change for the indicator for RAM on your Colab notebook.

     **Expected Output**: